JieanYang/supervisord-research/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ochinchina/supervisord)](https://goreportcard.com/report/github.com/ochinchina/supervisord)

+# Added by Jiean

+This is a code repository with a two-layer structure, and I will explain the folder structure:

+- /scripts: This folder contains the setup agent script required when creating a VM in CSP(Cloud Service Provider).
+- /helloWorldGoAgent: This is another code repository, and it contians our agent appliation.
+Please refer to the README.d file for more details.
+- Other files: These file make up the application layer of OS service.
+They are from a fork of ochinchina/supervisord.

 # Why this project?

 The python script supervisord is a powerful tool used by a lot of guys to manage the processes.
 I like supervisord too.

 But this tool requires that the big python environment be installed in target system.
 In some situation, for example in the docker environment, the python is too big for us.